-The law is ever evolving to protect you from domestic abuse.
+The law is ever-evolving to protect you from domestic abuse.
 It is difficult to open up about suffering domestic abuse, whether physical or mental, but our specialists are here and ready to listen.
 We are not here to judge, just help.
-Our experts are trained to recognise evidence of domestic abuse, when those who are suffering sometimes cannot see it for themselves.
+Our experts based in Stafford, Newcastle-under-Lyme & Alsager are trained to recognise evidence of domestic abuse, when those who are suffering sometimes cannot see it for themselves.

 Domestic abuse covers a wide range of abusive behaviour including but not limited to sexual violence, physical attacks, verbal abuse, threats, harassment, breaches of privacy, isolation, mental abuse and bullying and financial control.
+Since 29 December 2015 the offence of controlling or coercive behaviour in an intimate or family relationship came into force in order to provide more protection from domestic abuse.
 It is common for a person who is in an abusive relationship to not necessarily spot the signs that they are suffering abuse.

 The police can issue a Domestic Violence Protection Notice to protect a person from immediate or threatened violence where there is sufficient cause to do so.
 The Courts can turn the Notice into a Domestic Violence Protection Order where necessary.
 However, these are limited to up to 28 days.